spencer-dj/citylights/README.md

 A lightweight internal application was developed for **City-Lights**, a small electrical services startup, to streamline the creation of **client quotes and invoices**.

 This system enables staff to quickly generate professional PDF documents, store them in a database, and retrieve past records through an easy-to-use web interface.
+The system is currently under active development, with additional features planned.

 ---